A number of techniques are available to initiate a conversation around long-term weight management.

 Recognize and support your patient’s personal strengths, successes, and efforts to change.
 This will help promote a collaborative relationship.

-Your dedication to improving your health and losing weight is really noticeable.
+Your dedication to losing weight and improving your health is really noticeable.
 You’ve made a lot of improvements.

 Reflections2